 - Low cost Dental Clinics

-- Vision: If you cannot afford a vision exam or glasses for your child, please contact district nurse, Sarah Day
+- Vision: If you cannot afford a vision exam or glasses for your child, please contact the school nurse''

 - American Academy of Pediatrics website for parents